srimani-programmer/Breast-Cancer-Predictor/README.md

 # Breast Cancer Prediction
 > Predicts whether the type of breast cancer is Malignant or Benign

+# Aim of the Project
+#### > To predict if a breast cancer is Malignant or Benign using Image Dataset as well as Numerical Data
+#### > Apply ML and DL Models to predict the severity of the Breast-Cancer
+#### > Create a Wonderful UI for this project using Front End Languages and Frameworks (Like Bootstrap)
+#### > Create the Backend using Flask Framework.
+#### > Deploy on Cloud and make this wonderful project available to public

+#### Note: Kindly do not push any changes to Main or Master Branch.
+A New Branch named "New-Branch" is already created and push all the changes to this branch

+:point_right: Repo Link : [https://github.com/srimani-programmer/Breast-Cancer-Predictor/](https://github.com/srimani-programmer/Breast-Cancer-Predictor/)

 ## Table of contents
 * [About Project](#about-project)
 * [Languages or Frameworks Used](#languages-or-frameworks-used)